abhanjac/ECE_661_Computer_Vision_Course/README.md

 Total number of **Testing** Samples:   **630** images, **30** classes, **21** image in each class.
 Size of each image is **128 x 128** pixels.

+The 30 classes were the faces of 30 different persons.
+Each class had 21 images of the front face of the person, taken under different lighting conditions.

+**Sample Output:**